openPanfu/CMS/readme.md

 7. Run 'php artisan migrate' to let laravel create the database for you.
 8. Go inside the public folder, place your InformationServer inside the public folder.
 9. Copy your flashclient to the public folder, so it is OpenPanfuCMS/public/panfu.swf.
-10. Run 'php artisan serve' in your terminal and now you should have a functioning CMS.
+10. Run 'php artisan serve' in your terminal and now you should have a functioning CMS on <http://localhost:8000/>.

 ## Advanced